airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

 *  MGI: The Mouse Genome Informatics database hosted at JAX aims to be comprehensive in regard to all mouse strains that have been published in the literature.
-*  IEDB: The Immune Epitope Database already ran in to problem of the missing mouse ontology and therefore decided to build up their own reference focused on immunologically relevant strains, as part of their Ontie database.
+*  IEDB: The Immune Epitope Database already ran into the problem of a missing mouse ontology and therefore decided to build up their own reference focused on immunologically relevant strains, as part of their Ontie database.